Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Gerbes and good moduli spaces

-Note that we in the proof worked with the reduced stack $[U/G]$ rather than with the scheme $U$ which perhaps is not reduced.
-If $\ix$ is smooth, then one can arrange that $U$ is smooth~\cite[Theorem 1.1]{AHR:15}.
+Note that in the proof we worked with the stack $[U/G]$ rather than with the scheme $U$.
+The reason is that although $[U/G]$ is reduced $U$ need not be reduced.
+However, if $\ix$ is smooth, then one can arrange for $U$ to be smooth (Remark~\ref{rem.smoothness}).